Outdoor Learning vs Screen Time: What Research Says About Early Childhood Development

 Balancing Technology and Outdoor Exploration

 Technology will always be part of modern childhood.
 The goal is not to eliminate screens entirely but to maintain a healthy balance between digital tools and real-world learning.
-Families and educators can support this balance by:
+Families and educators can support this balance by:- protecting daily outdoor play time

 - choosing slower, age-appropriate digital content